velvet-os/imagebuilder/systems/chromebook_asurada/readme.md

 ## special notes

+- the experimental testimage is ment as a starting point for people who want to help bringing support for this system forward, it has missing features and bugs etc. and should not be considered fully daily useable
 - this is just some initial draft to support this system without having the actual hardware - in case someone wants to donate the hardware to me, please let me know :)
 - this is still very much wip and untested, things might work or might not work
 - as long as the chromeos kernel is used there is no gpu support